Swimming (sport): Common injuries

-The rotator cuff in the shoulder is most susceptible to injury in swimmers.
-Injury to the rotator cuff results from repeated trauma and overuse.
+Perhaps the most common injury to swimmers is repeated trauma and overuse of the rotator cuff in the shoulder.
 The joints are more prone to injury when the arm is repetitively used in a position above the horizontal line of the body.
 This position occurs in each of the four swimming strokes in every cycle of the arms.
 Out of the four tendons in the rotator cuff, the supraspinatus is most prone to tearing.
 Rotator cuff impingement is due to pressure on the rotator cuff from part of the scapula as the arm is raised.

 The best way to prevent injury is catching the issue early.
 Typically, poor technique and over excessive use of the muscle group can be the primary causes of injury.
-Through communication between swimmers, coaches, parents, and medical professionals, any issue can be diagnosed prior to a serious injury.
+Through communication between swimmers, coaches, parents, and medical professionals, problems can be diagnosed before a serious injury.
 Additionally, proper warm-up, stretches, and strength training exercises should be completed before any rigorous movements.

 In treating a rotator cuff injury, the most important factor is time.
 Due to the nature of the joint being primarily stabilized by muscle and tendon, the injury must be fully healed to prevent recurrence.
 Returning to swimming or other demanding exercises too soon can result in degeneration of a tendon which might result in a rupture.
 During the rehabilitation period, focus should be placed on rotator cuff and scapular strengthening.

 Another common injury is breaststroke knee, also known as swimmer's knee.
 This injury is caused by the kicking movement used while swimming breaststroke.
 The kicking movement will cause wear and tear on the knee and it will eventually lead to constant pain.
 In recent studies it has been found that initially, the pain is only experienced when the kick was executed, but eventually the pain spread to other regular day-to-day activities, athletic and non-athletic.